ajahne/blog/_posts/2019-7-17-essential-meetings-to-have-with-your-team-as-a-manager.md

 ---
 layout: single
-title:  "Essential Meetings to Have With Your Team as a Manager"
+title:  "Essential Meetings to Have With Your People as a Manager"
 date:  2019-7-17 14:10:00 -0400
 categories: leadership
 tags: meetings, 1-1, one-on-one, skip-level, performance review, career, management